telerik/reporting-docs/embedding-reports/program-the-report-definition/create-sections-programmatically.md

 ---
-title: Create Sections Programmatically
+title: Create Sections
-page_title: Create Sections Programmatically
+page_title: Creating Sections with code
-description: Create Sections Programmatically
+description: "Learn how to create Telerik Reporting sections programmatically, by instantiating the appropriate object, setting its properties, and adding it to the Report object's Items."
 slug: telerikreporting/using-reports-in-applications/program-the-report-definition/create-sections-programmatically
-tags: create,sections,programmatically
+tags: create, sections, programmatically, code
 published: True
 position: 2
 previous_url: /programmatic-creating-sections